TheJabur/CCATpHive/docs/docs_primecam_readout.md

 ## `primecam_readout` control computer installation {#primecam_readout-control-computer-installation}

-### `primecam_readout` control computer Docker installation {#primecam_readout-control-computer-docker-installation}

-`primecam_readout` includes machinery for Docker image creation.
-We do not provide images as of the time of writing of this document, so installation instructions are not covered here.

 ### `primecam_readout` control computer git installation {#primecam_readout-control-computer-git-installation}

 After the software environment is set up on the control computer, install `primecam_readout`.